Church Pension Group | If You Die Before You Retire

 The lump sum death benefit payable from the Death Benefit Plan is equal to two times your Earnings, up to a maximum of $50,000.

-Beneficiary Information: Be sure to complete a beneficiary designation form for the lump sum death benefit when you first become a member of the Plan and update your beneficiary information as needed throughout your career.
+Be sure to name a beneficiary for the lump sum death benefit when you first become a member of the Plan and update your beneficiary information as needed throughout your career.
 It is important that beneficiary information (including contact information) be kept up to date.
+You can update your beneficiaries through MyCPG Accounts or download the form here.
 If you name your spouse as a beneficiary, your spouse will remain your beneficiary even if you subsequently divorce or legally separate, unless you designate a new beneficiary, or revoke your designation in writing.

 If you do not name a beneficiary, the Death Benefit Plan provides that the following will be your default beneficiary(ies):